qkdxorjs1002/android_kernel_motorola_omap4-common/README.md

-[HOW CAN I BUILD JBX-KERNEL?]
+[HOW CAN I BUILD JBX-KERNEL ?]
 -----------------------------

 This tutorial explains how to build JBX-Kernel 3.0 Series (3.0.31)!
 You will need Linux!

+PREPARE ROM SOURCE

-1. Create work dir with FULL CM11 sources on your local hard drive
+1. Create work dir with FULL CM11 sources on your local hard drive.
-2. After syncing depencies, prebuilts, etc, head into your CM11 source, go to YOUR_CM_SOURCE_DIR/.repo/local_manifests/
+2. After syncing depencies, prebuilts, etc, head into your CM11 source, go to "YOUR_CM_SOURCE_DIR/.repo/local_manifests/".
-3. Edit the "roomservice.xml" and replace the following line:
+3. Edit the "roomservice.xml" and find the following line

-#  <project name="Cyanogenmod/android_device_motorola_omap4-common" path="device/motorola/omap4-common" remote="github" />
+	project name="Cyanogenmod/android_device_motorola_omap4-common" path="device/motorola/omap4-common" remote="github"

-with:
+4. Replace it with this line

-#  <project name="RAZR-K-Devs/android_device_motorola_omap4-common" path="device/motorola/omap4-common" remote="github" />
+	project name="RAZR-K-Devs/android_device_motorola_omap4-common" path="device/motorola/omap4-common" remote="github"

+PREPARE KERNEL SOURCE

-4. git clone this repo (JBX-Kernel) into a seperate folder
+1. git clone this repo (JBX-Kernel) into a seperate folder.
-5. Be sure you're in JBX_30X branch
+2. Be sure you're in JBX_30X branch.
-6. Edit build scripts for your local paths (i.e. for Droid RAZR use 'build_quad.sh', for ATRIX 2 use 'build_edison_quad.sh', etc..)
+3. Edit build scripts for your local paths.
+   (i.e. for Droid RAZR use 'build_quad.sh', for ATRIX 2 use 'build_edison_quad.sh', etc..).
-7. Keep in mind that the build scripts assume you to have my 'built_rls' repo cloned on your local harddrive!
+4. Keep in mind that the build scripts assume you to have my 'built_rls' repo cloned on your local harddrive.
-   If you don't want to use it, exclude the section and install the kernel manually!
-Otherwise proceed NOW at 'OPTIONAL'!
+5. If you don't want to use it, exclude the section and install the kernel manually!
+Otherwise proceed NOW at 'OPTIONAL'.

-8. Run the build script!
+6. Run the build script (or proceed firsth with OPTIONAL).

 [OPTIONAL]
 ----------
 If you want to use my AROMA Installer Setup continue here:

-1. clone my repo 'built_rls'
+clone my repo "built_rls".
-2. Edit the paths in build scripts accordingly to where you stored 'built_rls' repo.
+Edit the paths in build scripts accordingly to where you stored 'built_rls' repo.

-3. Now, finally, run the build script!
+Now, finally, run the build script.

 You will find a ready package of JBX-Kernel in your 'out' dir (or wherever you defined it to be saved).
 Just flash this zip file and enjoy!